Sash-github-account/pandoc_resume/markdown/resume.md

 **Engineering Intern, Netronome**

-Worked on design blocks such as Island Master Bridge, Memory Unit- Cluster Local Scratch and got training to use Emulator
+Worked on design blocks such as Island Master Bridge, Memory Unit-Cluster Local Scratch and got training to use Emulator

 Technical Experience
 --------------------